RagnarB83/ash-documentation/docs/Highlevel-density-analysis.rst

 .. code-block:: text

-   orca_2mkl MP2calc.mp2nat  # assumes that the file is named MP2calc.mp2nat.gbw
+   orca_2mkl MP2calc.mp2nat -molden  # assumes that the file is named MP2calc.mp2nat.gbw

 For CC methods, the energy is calculated by default and additionally a linearized density is calculated by default.